togostanza/metastanza-devel/stanzas/breadcrumbs-lit/README.md

 as event payload.

-Initially showing path could be defined by passing `initial-data-id` parameter, referring to id of the node, path to which should be shown at first loading.
+Initially showing path could be defined by passing `node-initial_id` parameter, referring to id of the node, path to which should be shown at first loading.

 Also, when clicking on the node inside the Breadcrumbs stanza, will dispatch same `selectedDatumChanged` event with payload containing the `id` of clicked node in same manner.